julienlargetpiet/Personnal_Go_Utilities/README.md

 Allow to automate the process of overlaying videos. (overlay video at bottom right corner of the background video)

+The duration of the output video is the duraction of the background video.

 ## Usage

 ```